How Many Diapers Does a Baby Need Per Day? - Judes Family Skip to content

 Disposable Diapers

 Disposable diapers are to be disposed of in the residual waste.
-In the EU, an estimated 33 billion disposable diapers are used each year, resulting in about 6.7 million tonnes of waste annually, according to the United Nations Environment Programme.
+In the EU, an estimated 33 billion disposable diapers are used each year, resulting in about 6.7 million tonnes of waste annually, according to the United Nations Environment Program.

 Apart from sustainability concerns, disposable diapers are also quite cost-intensive.
 You can expect to spend around €2,995 over three years of diapering.
 You can read how I arrived at this number here.